 - In the industrial domain and with the convergence of IT and OT on the path towards Industry 4.0 and the rise of Industrial IoT, the digital transformation of utilities and other areas where critical services for society are concerned, the challenges are ubiquitous since here we really see a much larger attack surface as everything gets connected and the impact of attacks can be disastrous.
 Industrial cybersecurity is one of the greatest challenges of our times.

 - Digital business occurs in highly interconnected ecosystems with data, systems, supply chains, business processes, and innovation expanding beyond the company.
-Growing volumes of data with more sources increase the attack surface as data is shared and leveraged across organizations.
+Growing volumes of data with more sources increasing the attack surface as data is shared and leveraged across organizations.

 Adverse events inevitably happen and will continue to occur in this increasingly digital world.
 The question has shifted from ‘if’ a cyber attack will happen to ‘when’ it will.
 Given the crucial role of data and digital assets in the core business process, it becomes a strategic business imperative to look at ways to protect data, which has become a business asset on its own, prevent business interruption, and keep the lights on at all time.